 - 42. The group engagement team shall evaluate the component auditor's communication (see paragraph 41).
 The group engagement team shall: - (a) Discuss significant matters arising from that evaluation with the component auditor, component management or group management, as appropriate; and - (b) Determine whether it is necessary to review other relevant parts of the component auditor's audit documentation.
 (Ref: Para.
-A61) - 43.
-If the group engagement team concludes that the work of the component auditor is insufficient, the group engagement team shall determine what additional procedures are to be performed, and whether they are to be performed by the component auditor or by the group engagement team.
+A61)

+42D-1.
+The group engagement team shall: